ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/38_excel2.png)

 The first release of Windows 2 you could buy off the shelf was bundled with the very first Excel for IBM PC in October 1987.
-This arrangment was not particularly uncommon back in the days: Aldus shipped its Pagemaker bundled with Windows 1 for quite some time.
+This arrangement was not particularly uncommon back in the days: Aldus shipped its Pagemaker bundled with Windows 1 for quite some time.
 Such version of Windows were called "runtime", and did not have the standard Windows accessories.

 </div>